 You are eligible to earn an MA degree by building on the 32-credit principal licensure program with 9 additional semester credits and a brief paper.
 If you already have a master's degree, please look into our EdS degree program which also includes principal licensure.

-For more information, select from the above tabs and/or contact the Student Services Center at email@example.com or 303-315-6300.
+For more information, select from the above tabs and/or contact us at email@example.com or 303-315-6300.
 We also encourage you to attend an information session.
 Sessions include details about curriculum, cohort options, credits, costs, timeline and the application process.